patrick-crawford/WebProgrammingForAppsAndServices/docs/Deployment-Automated-Testing/continuous-integration.md

 Since part of "Continuous Integration" is integrating code changes and merging them into a central repository, we must discuss what this looks like in GitHub and how our Action (workflow) can help ensure code correctness for our main / master branch.

 First, let's work on a bug identified by the client; in this case, they have noted that there must be a ":" character after the text "By" before the "Vercel" logo.
-In addition to fixing this issue, let's break one of our tests to see how we may be alerted of the potential danger of merging this bug fix into the master branch:
+In addition to fixing this issue, let's break one of our tests to see how we may be alerted of the potential danger of merging this bug fix into the main branch:

 To begin, issue the following command to checkout a new "branch" for the fix